-Under Article 41 of Regulation (EC) No 1907/2006 (REACH), you must submit the information listed below, by the deadline of 9 March 2026.
+Under Article 41 of Regulation (EC) No 1907/2006 (REACH), you must submit information under request 8 below by 10 March 2025 and all other information listed below by 6 August 2026.

 Requested information must be generated using the Substance unless otherwise specified.